Kong/terraform-provider-konnect/docs/resources/gateway_plugin_rate_limiting_advanced.md

 - `error_message` (String) Set a custom error message to return when the rate limit is exceeded.
 Default: "API rate limit exceeded"
 - `header_name` (String) A string representing an HTTP header name.
 - `hide_client_headers` (Boolean) Optionally hide informative response headers that would otherwise provide information about the current status of limits and counters.
 Default: false
 - `identifier` (String) The type of identifier used to generate the rate limit key.
 Defines the scope used to increment the rate limiting counters.
 Note if `identifier` is `consumer-group`, the plugin must be applied on a consumer group entity.
-Because a consumer may belong to multiple consumer groups, the plugin needs to know explicitly which consumer group to limit the rate.
-Default: "consumer"; must be one of ["consumer", "consumer-group", "credential", "header", "ip", "path", "route", "service"]
+Because a consumer may belong to multiple consumer groups, the plugin needs to know explicitly which consumer group to limit the rate. possible known values include one of ["consumer", "consumer-group", "credential", "header", "ip", "path", "route", "service"]; Default: "consumer"
 - `lock_dictionary_name` (String) The shared dictionary where concurrency control locks are stored.
 The default shared dictionary is `kong_locks`.
 The shared dictionary should be declare in nginx-kong.conf.
 Default: "kong_locks"
 - `namespace` (String) Specifies the rate-limiting namespace for this plugin instance.
 A namespace acts as a logical grouping for configuration and counter data used by the rate-limiting algorithm.
 Namespaces define how and where counter data is stored and synchronized.
 When multiple plugin instances share the same namespace, they also share the same rate-limiting counters and synchronization configuration.
 Conversely, using different namespaces ensures that each plugin instance maintains its own independent counters.
 - `path` (String) A string representing a URL path, such as /path/to/resource.
 Must start with a forward slash (/) and must not contain empty segments (i.e., two consecutive forward slashes).
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `retry_after_jitter_max` (Number) The upper bound of a jitter (random delay) in seconds to be added to the `Retry-After` header of denied requests (status = `429`) in order to prevent all the clients from coming back at the same time.
 The lower bound of the jitter is `0`; in this case, the `Retry-After` header is equal to the `RateLimit-Reset` header.
 Default: 0
 - `strategy` (String) The rate-limiting strategy to use for retrieving and incrementing the limits.
-Available values are: `local`, `redis` and `cluster`.
-Default: "local"; must be one of ["cluster", "local", "redis"]
+Available values are: `local`, `redis` and `cluster`. possible known values include one of ["cluster", "local", "redis"]; Default: "local"
 - `sync_rate` (Number) How often to sync counter data to the central data store.
 A value of 0 results in synchronous behavior; a value of -1 ignores sync behavior entirely and only stores counters in node memory.
 A value greater than 0 will sync the counters in the specified number of seconds.
 The minimum allowed interval is 0.02 seconds (20ms).
 - `throttling` (Attributes) (see [below for nested schema](#nestedatt--config--throttling))
 - `window_type` (String) Sets the time window type to either `sliding` (default) or `fixed`.
 Sliding windows apply the rate limiting logic while taking into account previous hit rates (from the window that immediately precedes the current) using a dynamic weight.
-Fixed windows consist of buckets that are statically assigned to a definitive time range, each request is mapped to only one fixed window based on its timestamp and will affect only that window's counters.
-Default: "sliding"; must be one of ["fixed", "sliding"]
+Fixed windows consist of buckets that are statically assigned to a definitive time range, each request is mapped to only one fixed window based on its timestamp and will affect only that window's counters. possible known values include one of ["fixed", "sliding"]; Default: "sliding"

 <a id="nestedatt--config--redis"></a>
 ### Nested Schema for `config.redis`